pism/pism/doc/sphinx/manual/getting-started.rst

 non-trivially change a NetCDF file or make publishable figures from it.
 Matlab also has good NetCDF I/O capabilities.

-See Table :numref:`tab-modelhierarchy` in subsection :ref:`sec-model-hierarchy` for an overview on the data necessary for modeling.
+See Table :numref:`tab-modelhierarchy` in section :ref:`sec-model-hierarchy` for an overview on the data necessary for modeling.
 For more information on the format of input files for PISM, see section :ref:`sec-initboot`.